 Places such as Viterbo, Calcata, and Bracciano make for wonderful day trips from Rome, but keep in mind that especially Viterbo is a bit cold because it’s elevated more than 300 meters above sea level.

 If you visit Rome in February, I would suggest a day trip to places such as Ostia Antica for its wonderful archaeological site and Tivoli for its two UNESCO-listed sites Villa D’Este and Hadrian Villa.

 What to pack for Rome in February

 - Travel documents.
 Passport or national ID depending on where you are coming from.
 A passport is needed to enter Italy if you are from outside the EU.
-Before traveling, make sure you checked if you also need a visa or if your nationality can get one on arrival.
+Before traveling, make sure you check if you also need a visa or if your nationality can get one on arrival.

 - Umbrella.
 Rome in February is not very rainy, but you can always find some showers along the way.
 A lightweight foldable umbrella to carry around will save you time and money because you won’t have to rush to find one when it rains and then settle for a low-quality one sold in the street.

 - Camera.
 Whether it’s a compact, a mirrorless, a DSLR, or even only your smartphone, make sure you have a device to snap your pictures in Rome to build unforgettable travel memories.

 - Crossbody bag.
 A light bag is helpful to carry around your valuables such as your phone, your camera, your documents, and your water bottle.
 I suggest a crossbody bag rather than a backpack because sometimes backpacks are not allowed in some landmarks, including the Colosseum.